a-champagne/RoadMap/README.md

 ### What Does RoadMap Do? ###

-* Allows Manager to plan trips based on vehicle availability and location
+* Allows a Manager to plan trips based on vehicle availability and location
 * Routes are plotted and approved driving zones are set based on trip start and end points
 * Facilitates communication between drivers and Managers
 * Streamlines vehicle maintenance requests